Updated on June 14, 2025

 Keep these ready before visiting the bank:

-- Your Aadhaar Card, linked to your bank account.
+- Your Aadhaar Card, linked to your bank account (issued by UIDAI).

 - Proof of your land ownership or lease documents.